Conan the Valorous

 Conan the Valorous is a fantasy novel by American writer John Maddox Roberts, featuring Robert E. Howard's sword and sorcery hero Conan the Barbarian.
 It was first published in trade paperback by Tor Books in September 1985; a regular paperback edition followed from the same publisher in September 1986, and was reprinted in January 1992.
 The first British edition was published in paperback by Sphere Books in September 1987.

 The book also includes "Conan the Indestructible", L. Sprague de Camp's chronological essay on Conan's career.

 Plot

-Hathor-Ka, a Stygian sorceress, tricks Conan into travelling to Ben Morgh, a sacred mountain in Cimmeria and into performing a simple spell to transport her there.
+Hathor-Ka, a Stygian sorceress, tricks Conan into stealing certain relics from Ben Morgh, a sacred mountain in Cimmeria.
 His expedition takes him across Koth, Nemedia, and the Border Kingdoms where Conan is diverted by his rescue of a chieftainess.
-Meanwhile, Jaganath (a sorcerer from Vendhya) is also on a journey into the Cimmerian Wilderness, escorted by Vanir.
-In Cimmeria, the various clans are uniting against supernatural monsters.
-As the conflict rages on, Conan and a wizard from Khitai wage a more crucial battle inside Crom's Cave beneath the mountain involving Jaganath and Hathor-Ka.
+Meanwhile, Jaganath (a sorcerer from Vendhya) is also on a journey into the Cimmerian Wilderness.
+In Cimmeria, the various clans are uniting against the Vanir and their allies, a tribe of lizard folk.
+The two armies are traveling towards Ben Morgh and proceed with a final battle.
+As the conflict rages on, Conan and a wizard from Khitai wage a more crucial battle inside Crom's Cave beneath the mountain with the unexpected aid of Jaganath, Hathor-Ka, and her patron, Thoth-Amon.
 Ultimately, Cimmeria is delivered from outside sorcery and Conan joins a raiding party of Aesir in their journey towards Hyberborea.